-CyCognito Exploit Intelligence, a part of the CyCognito platform, enhances risk prioritization and empowers red teams and penetration testers by combining threat intelligence about in-the-wild activity with gaps discovered in your attack surface.
-Exploit Intelligence also delivers step-by-step exploitation instructions that enable your teams to safely simulate attacks to validate risks and generate indicators of compromise (IOCs) in SIEM, XDR and other security countermeasures.
+CyCognito Exploit Intelligence, a part of the CyCognito threat intelligence platform, enhances risk prioritization and empowers red teams and penetration testing by combining threat intelligence about in-the-wild activity with gaps discovered in your attack surface.
+Exploit Intelligence provides step-by-step exploitation instructions that enable your teams to safely simulate attacks to validate risks and generate indicators of compromise (IOCs) in SIEM, XDR and other security countermeasures.

-Exploit Intelligence takes the advanced prioritization capabilities of the CyCognito platform even further, enabling organizations to accelerate Mean Time To Remediate (MTTR) by reducing the number of alerts to focus on by orders of magnitude.
+Exploit Intelligence, a subset of Threat Intelligence, takes the advanced prioritization capabilities of the CyCognito platform even further, enabling organizations to accelerate Mean Time To Remediate (MTTR) by reducing the number of alerts to focus on by orders of magnitude.

-Get detailed security advisories from trusted sources, like CISA, combined with other threat intelligence feeds and your own security gaps to quickly understand what to fix first, and how
+Get detailed security advisories from trusted sources, like CISA, combined with other cyber threat intelligence feeds and your own security gaps to quickly understand what to fix first, and how.

 Map threat intelligence about in-the-wild attacker activity with susceptible vulnerabilities on your attack surface to know which assets are affected by, or protected from, threats.